JarrodNB/RockPaperScissorsFreashmanYear2017/README.md

-# RockPaperScissorsFreashmanYear2017
 A homework assignment from my java fundamentals class.
+This a game of rock, paper, scissors.
+To play, download GameFXML/dist/GameFXML.jar and execute.